Alex Baptiste

 he/they

-Kyle is the Special Assistant at The Hub, where he supports the Comms, Campaigns, and Research teams.
-A recent graduate of Western Kentucky University, Kyle studied Political Science and Economics while interning for a Senate Campaign in Kentucky as well as the Democratic Party of Wisconsin.
+A graduate of Western Kentucky University, Kyle studied Political Science and Economics while interning for a Senate Campaign in Kentucky and the Democratic Party of Wisconsin.
 Kyle is passionate about rural organizing and creating safe and healthy environments for underrepresented minority youth.
-While advocating for LGBTQ+ students in college, Kyle spoke before the Kentucky Council on Postsecondary Education regarding the role gender identity plays in campuses across the state.
-Outside of advocacy work, Kyle spends his time hiking in nature, binging reality TV, and perfecting old family recipes.
+While advocating for LGBTQ+ students in college, Kyle spoke before the Kentucky Council on Postsecondary Education regarding the role gender identity plays on campuses across the state.
+Outside of advocacy work, Kyle enjoys hiking in nature, binging reality TV, and perfecting old family recipes.

 My favorite food to cook is homemade biscuits n’ gravy.